 When should you consider Estate Planning?

-The firm offers personalized Estate Planning and Asset Protection; Will and Trust and Estates; Trust Administration Probate and Estates; and Guardianships.
+The Firm offers personalized Estate Planning and Asset Protection; Will, Trust, and Estates; Trust Administration, Probate, Estates, and Guardianships.

 Every family is unique and no two situations are the same.
 We will create a plan that accurately reflects and properly implements your goals specifically tailored for you and your family.

 Living Trust Packages include the Living Trust, Durable Powers of Attorney, Health Care Directives, and Certificate of Trust.
 Our clients receive a complete Estate Portfolio Binder containing all documents.
-Our firm will complete all transactions necessary to transfer all Assets into the named Trust.
+Our Firm will complete all transactions to transfer all assets into the named Trust.

 To get started on your Estate Plan, click here for a link to the Estate Planning Infillable Worksheet.

 (If you have trouble opening this document, please ensure you have the latest version of Adobe Reader, available here for free: Download the latest Adobe Reader.)

 Will packages include Durable Powers of Attorney, Advance Directives for Health Care, and related medical authorizations.
 Caution: Assets passing to beneficiaries under a Will do NOT avoid probate.